-Advanced users can use cron jobs with any of our Web hosting plans.
+Advanced users can use cron jobs with any of our hosting plans.
 On this page:

-To set up a cron job, you'll make a telnet or SSH connection to your Web server and type this command:
+To set up a cron job, you'll make an SSH connection to your web server and type this command:

 crontab -e